What’s your experience of prostate cancer?

 What advice would you give to other black men?

 Let’s get a conversation going.
-Let’s just talk about prostate cancer and get rid of all the taboo.
+Let’s just talk about prostate cancer.
 We need to build together to get the right messages across to other people out there who might have an increased risk.

 (Photograph of Godfrey Fletcher © Dennis Morris assisted by Bolade Banjo)